Stress by Ray Sahelian, M.D. How to ease stress naturally with dietary supplements

 Subtle neurologic deficits appear to predispose some individuals to the development of posttraumatic stress disorder (PTSD) related to combat experiences.
 Neurologic soft signs include mild impairments such as altered sense of direction, difficulty identifying objects by sight or touch, difficulty in performing specific tasks and impaired reflexes.
 Combat veterans with PTSD have higher neurologic soft sign scores than veterans without PTSD.
 The conclusion is that subtle neurologic dysfunction in PTSD patients is not associated with PTSD-related brain damage, but instead represents a family vulnerability factor, which was there before exposure to the traumatic combat events.
 Archives of General Psychiatry, May 2006.

-One pill touted for Stress
+One pill touted as a natural

 includes the following nutrients and herbs